 A1.3.1.4 The Study Groups may establish subgroups necessary to facilitate the completion of their work.
 With the exception of Working Parties, introduced in § A1.3.2.2, the terms of reference and milestones of subgroups established during a Study Group meeting shall be reviewed and adjusted at each Study Group meeting as appropriate.

-A1.3.1.5 When Working Parties, Task Groups or Joint Task Groups (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by World or Regional Radiocommunication Conferences (see Resolution ITU-R 2), the work should be coordinated by the relevant Study Groups, Working Parties and Task Groups.The final reports of the Working Parties, Task Groups or Joint Task Groups may be submitted directly to the Conference Preparatory Meeting process, normally at the meeting called to consolidate Study Group texts into the draft CPM Report, or exceptionally via the relevant Study Group
+A1.3.1.5 When Working Parties, Task Groups or Joint Task Groups (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by World or Regional Radiocommunication Conferences (see Resolution ITU-R 2), the work should be coordinated by the relevant Study Groups, Working Parties and Task Groups or Joint Task Groups.

+A1.3.1.5bis The final texts of the Working Parties, Task Groups or Joint Task Groups in preparation for a Conference may be submitted directly to the Conference Preparatory Meeting process, normally at the meeting called to consolidate the final texts into the draft CPM Report, or exceptionally via the relevant Study Group.
+Technical documents that were developed as part of the above-mentioned preparatory work may also be held, as appropriate, at the Working Party, Task Group or Joint Task Group level for future reference.

 A1.3.1.6 Electronic means of communication shall be used as far as possible to facilitate the work of Study Groups, Working Parties, Task Groups and other subordinate groups, both during and between their respective meetings.